WorldVistA/VistA-in-the-Cloud/README.md

   * `-r | --common-rg <COMMON RG NAME>` Name of the Common Resource group where the Domain Controllers are located
   * `-o | --octet <SECOND CIDR OCTET>` Octet number under 10.

-* You will be asked to supply the Active Directory password, the Organization AD (Active Directory) Username (Default: <group>.admin), First name (Default: Org), and Last name (Default: Admin).

-Once the script is complete, you can access either the Windows or Linux VM's using the Organization AD Username and the generated password, or your supplied password if `-p` was used.
+Once the script is complete, you can access the Windows VM's using the following credentials:
+  * `username` osehra
+  * `password` The generated password or self supplied password if `-p` was used.

 Logging into the Linux machine (the IP is displayed during provisioning) will give you an opportunity to interact with the Docker container.
 Port 9430 is the XWB Broker port; 8001 is VistALink; 2222 is an ssh into the Docker container; and 57772 is the Caché Portal.

 Logging into the Windows machine (the IP is displayed during provisioning) will give you a desktop with all the VistA clients.
 You will be able to log-in into VistA using CPRS.

+#### Enterprise Notes

+  * You will be asked to supply the Active Directory password, the Organization AD (Active Directory) Username (Default: <group>.admin), First name (Default: Org), and Last name (Default: Admin).
+  * Once the script is complete you can login with the AD Username and AD User Password

 ### Azure Template